sak2001/Plant-Disease-Identification-using-CNN/README.md

 # For those having issues

-For finding DataSet;Go to Kaggle and download the PlantVillage Dataset.
+For finding DataSet;Go to Kaggle and download the PlantVillage.

 I have included a running version of my code in kaggle link.
 If you have any problem please refer to that.